Find out about claims and whether you are eligible for one

 b) Lodge a claim with your insurer.

 To claim with us, you are welcome to submit a claim form by following the steps below.
-If you lodge a claim with your insurance agent and require written confirmation of the details of the incident, please send your request in writing to us by facsimile on 03 8846 9999, via the form below or via post at:
+If you lodge a claim with your insurance agent and require written confirmation of the details of the incident, please email your request to email@example.com.

 Our services are regulated by electricity codes, guidelines, government acts and regulations.
 If you wish to lodge a claim with us for property damaged by an electricity incident or voltage variation, we ask you to complete a Customer claim form.